 Build spaces that can handle peak capacity but not feel built for peak capacity.
 Not cavernous

 Represent the area’s history.
+TE

 Create spaces that are restive and peaceful with appealing dwell time.
+E

-Design Excellence
+G

 Make an iconic/innovative building, a local landmark that will be recognized immediately as “Aspen’s airport.”
 That doesn’t mean big or grandiose, but unique and reflective of a town that has hosted internationally renowned design conferences.
+E

 Display to others who we are and what our community is